tinganho/balanced-storage/README.md

 BIRTH ---> DEATH
 BIRTH ?---> CALL1 ---> CALL2 ---> CALLN ---> DEATH
 ```
 Notice, that we say a possible death and not a certain death.
-This is because it is upto the business logic to decide when these callbacks should be called or not.
+This is because it is sometimes upto the business logic to decide when these callbacks should be called or not.
 Just take our `onDestroy` method in our `SubView` class:

 ```ts
 onDestroy(callback: () => void) {